Steak can be intimidating in general, more so with parts like flank or top round as they tend to be tougher than more expensive cuts of beef.

 Step 1.
 Rest the beef on a cutting board.
 Make sure its widest side is up because that’s where we will score it.
 Using a sharp knife, cut 1/8 deep diamond pattern across the beef.
 Repeat this on the other side.

 Step 2.
 Make the marinade and soak the meat for at least 4 hours before cooking.
 This is to allow it to absorb all the flavor from the marinade.
 The cuts will help in making sure that the flavor is not just on the outside but in every slice of the London broil.
+You can use a resealable bag to submerge the meat, or if you don’t have one then, a nice large Tupperware — big enough to fit it would be enough.

 Step 3.
 Sear and put it in the preheated oven.
 Let the London broil cook to perfection.